Locations:

 Advertisement

-What to expect during a coronary angiogram
+What happens during a coronary angiogram?

-After your provider gets the catheter into your heart or aorta, they’ll put dye into the tube and look at X-rays to watch the dye go through your artery.
-You might feel warm when the dye goes into your body.
-Rarely, your chest may feel uncomfortable as the dye is going into it.
+8. Once your provider gets the catheter into your heart or aorta, they put a special dye into the tube.
+They look at X-rays to watch the dye go through your artery.
+For a few seconds, you might feel flushed or like you need to pee.

 What to expect after a coronary angiogram